marcindeperas-casumo/frontend-react-stack/README.md

 - Within the `casumo-frontend` repository under `/web` run `casumo-proxy use local` in order to proxy to your local environment.

+### Daily development

+Development can be done within the casumo-frontend SPA or by using [Storybook](https://storybook.js.org).
+If the task consists of creating new components or making changes to existing components it is advised to start with [Storybook](#developing-with-storybook) then move to developing within the SPA.

 #### Contributing

 Please read the [contributing guidelines](CONTRIBUTING.md).